Power Optimisation Ltd

 Station Constraints

-Energy Storage Units & BESS
+Energy Storage Units and BESS

 Electricity Contracts

-An electricity contract with another company can be modelled as a pseudo-generating unit or as a 'demand' unit.
+An electricity contract with another company can be modelled in Powerop as a pseudo-generating unit or as a 'demand' unit.
 This option offers all the features described above, for example ramp rates, energy limits, and minimum on and off times, which can be useful if the electricity contract contains such features.

 Initial Conditions